MegumiKim/leMarche/README.md

 ## Brief

 An interface for an fictional online shopping platform, utilizing data from a Noroff API.
+The application enables users to browse products, perform searches, and simulate a realistic purchasing process.

 ## Built With

-React, JS
+React, JS, styled components

 ## Getting Started